 The French program at Manhattanville offers beginning, intermediate, and advanced language instruction.
 The program will help you enrich your French language skills through the study of French and Francophone literature and culture.

 Manhattanville College offers a major and a minor in French.
 After graduating with a degree in French you will be able to listen, read, write, and speak fluently, while building an understanding and appreciation of the literature, history, and culture of the French-speaking world.
 You’ll be able to combine your study of French with other disciplines at Manhattanville, such as art history, communication and media, film studies, history, international management, international studies and music.

 Language Placement Exams: Manhattanville offers language placement exams in French.
 If you have any background in French and you are considering continuing study in that language, please complete the placement exam.
 Language placement exams are now on Blackboard.
 They will be made available at certain times during the academic year.
+For information about the dates for the placement exams each semester, please check the World Languages and Literatures webpage.
 For Instructions to access the placement exams on Blackboard click here.

 Current information about degree program requirements can be found in the official College Catalogs.